YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: Issued by MUPIP ROLLBACK -ONLINE when it encounters a region rrrr mapped to dabase file dddd which is frozen; tttt is the time it encountered the condition.

-Action: ROLLBACK waits for a period determined the the gtm_db_startup_max_wait environment variable, after which it clears the FREEZE and proceeds.
+Action: ROLLBACK waits for a period determined the the ydb_db_startup_max_wait environment variable, after which it clears the FREEZE and proceeds.
 The ROLLBACK is inappropriate due to the conditions that lead to the FREEZE, cancel the ROLLBACK, otherwise cancel the FREEZE or wait for ROLLBACK to clear it automatically.

 --------------------
 ORLBKINPROG